Thursdays, 1.30pm-4.20pm, Fall 2024, Fine Arts building room ACW 102

 Literature review part 1: Reading List

 In the first phase you will build up a reading list on your chosen topic.
-Please create an online document that you can share (e.g. a github page, a google doc, etc.) to collect your notes and references as you develop this reading list.
+Please create a document that you can share (e.g. a github page, a word doc, a google doc, etc.) to collect your notes and references as you develop this reading list.

 As we saw in class, good research needs a good research question, but that doesn't always become apparent at first.
 Start wider until you are ready to go deep & narrow.
 Seek out key papers, conferences, and other key resources for the topic.